 Relic means "remains."
-Relics are venerated on the premise of "beneficent contagion" in which the supernatural graces received by a Saint do not die with him but remain in the body after death and can be received by those who come into close proximity with the "eyes of faith."
+Relics were venerated by early Christians on the premise of "beneficent contagion" in which the supernatural graces received by a Saint do not die with him but remain in the body after death and can be received by those who come into close proximity with the "eyes of faith."
 GOD’s work was done through the lives of the Saint's and so His work will continue after their deaths, if GOD wills it!Venerate is not the same as Worship:

 Catholic's worship and adore one GOD (GOD the Father, GOD the Son - Jesus Christ, GOD the Holy Spirit) the Greek term is "Latria".
 Catholic's venerate (regard with respect and honor) the Mother of GOD (Virgin Mary) and the Saint's.
 The Greek term is "Hyperdulia" and "Dulia" respectively.

 1st Class - Typically remains from the body of a Saint or something that "Jesus touched".

 2nd Class - Any item or possession of a Saint (i.e. Prayer Book, Rosary Beads, Vestments...)

 3rd Class - Typically a piece of white linen cloth enclosed in wax on a medal or prayer card that comes in contact with a 1st class relic.

 1st and 2nd class relics must be accompanied by a document called an "Authentic" which states the "Authenticity of a Relic" and this document is typically signed by a Bishop, Abbot or Abbotess and two other witnesses.
 3rd class relics do not have Authentics, they are merely venerated via the Gift of Faith.